 Mal supports educational leaders to create a self-sustaining culture of professional development and is a Regional Leader for WomenEdSE and the Dorset Advocate for the MaternityCPD Project & a Healthy Toolkit Advocate.

 Jordan has been teaching for 13 years and is a dad to 4 year old twins.
 Working alongside psychology researchers from the University of Kent Jordan led a pilot program for ‘Gender Neutral Teaching’ across 10 classes which is being rolled out across the school.

 Jordan believes passionately that every child, regardless of their biology or background, should be able to follow their dreams and realise their potential, and that it is down to us to smash all barriers (including gender stereotypes) that stand in their way.

-Meet our GEC Advocates - all experts in their fields and passionate about gender equality, they help us to spread the word about The GEC.
+Meet our GEC Ambassadors - all experts in their fields and passionate about gender equality, they help us to spread the word about The GEC.